-Auckland is lovely.
-It’s my home and so full of natural beauty that is overlooked by people predisposed to see only a concrete jungle.
+Auckland is my home and so full of natural beauty that is overlooked by people predisposed to see only a concrete jungle.
 We have lived in and explored many of the beautiful places in Auckland for about 20 years.

 Built on the cones of 48 dormant and extinct volcanoes, it’s a vibrant city with an array of gorgeous places to explore.
 From breathtaking natural attractions to panoramic cityscapes, there is plenty to see.